 What precautions should cyclists should take?

-- Wearing protective gear, such as a helmet
+- Wearing protective gear, (especially a helmet)

 - Wearing bright and fluorescent clothing